kgsaucey/Kurglite-Lore/README.md

 # Kurglite Lore

-This repository contains the evolving lore, characters, and stories of the Kurglite setting.
-It serves as the single source of truth for campaign notes, worldbuilding, and versioned narratives.
+This repository is a collection of **fan fiction lore and creative writing** centered on the Kurglites and related narratives.
+It is not official material and is maintained purely for worldbuilding and storytelling.

 ---

 ## 📂 Repository Structure

 - **characters/**
-  Individual character writeups (Primarch Kurgle, Brother Goose, Brother Slickback, etc.).
+  Contains individual character writeups and profiles.

 - **factions/**
-  Information about organizations, orders, and other power blocs.
+  Notes and documents describing major groups, orders, or power blocs.

 - **stories/**
-  Narrative segments and drafts, organized into arcs and versions.
+  Narrative segments, drafts, and versioned story material.

 - **imgs/**
-  Maps, artwork, and other visual references.
+  Reference images, maps, or artwork.

 - **docx/**
-  Exported or formatted documents.
+  Exported or formatted documents (Word or similar).

 - **scripts/**
-  Utility scripts for scaffolding or managing content.
+  Utility or helper scripts related to file management or formatting.

 ---

-## 🛠 Usage

-- **For Players:**
-  Reference characters, factions, and major story events without spoilers (files marked `player-safe`).

-- **For Worldbuilders/DM:**
-  Extend lore files, add session notes, and keep track of consequences or story branches.

-- **Versioning:**
-  Narrative segments are tracked with explicit version numbers in `stories/` to preserve history.

----

-## 📝 Contribution Workflow

-1. Create or edit files in the appropriate folder.
-2. Commit with a descriptive message (`Add Brother Slickback draft`, `Update Segment 2 v2`).
-3. Push changes to the repo.
-4. Optionally open a pull request for larger edits or review.

----

 ## ⚠️ Notes

-- This repo contains **in-universe lore** and is subject to retcons/updates as the setting evolves.
-- Not all content is player-facing; some files may contain GM-only material.
+- All content is **fan fiction**.
+- Purpose is **creative writing and lore development** only.
+- File naming uses underscores (`_`) instead of spaces for consistency.